 Bam!
 You are born.
 What now?
 What are you going to do?
-Well, for the first couple of years, it is pretty clear what you will do: listen to your parents, go to school, play with your friends, and do all those other things “children just happen to do”.
+Well, for the first couple of years, it is pretty clear what you will do: you will listen to your parents, go to school, play with your friends, and do all those other things ‘children just happen to do’.
 You don’t even think about what might be the purpose behind all of it.
 The only purpose you think about is training your Pokémons to level 100 and ruling the Pokémon League.

-After this period, you start attending high school and are forced to deal with all the insecurities that arise: what do I have to do to be popular?
+After this period, you start attending high school, in which you are forced to deal with all the insecurities that arise: what do I have to do to be popular?
 What do the cool guys do?
 How can I be more like that great – but not so nice – guy in my soccer team?
-You’ve got child-like purposes driving you forward; purposes that make you know what you have to do.
+But you’ve still got the child-like purposes driving you forward; purposes that make you know what you have to do.

-Then you start attending college.
+Then you start attending university.
 The first two years or so are as usual.
 You get your points, work on your social life and do all sorts of stuff you like.
-And then disaster strikes: suddenly you don’t know it anymore.
+Until suddenly disaster strikes: you don’t know it anymore.
 You start reflecting upon your life and ask yourself: what the fuck am I doing?
 Is this who I am?
 Is this truly what I want to do for the rest of my life, just becoming another brick in the wall?
-And it is at this point that your life starts.
+And it is at this point that your life really starts.

 Living someone else’s life is easy.
 You just follow the rules and you will get by.
 You might not even be consciously aware of the rules, like when you were a kid.
-You just live your life, not even thinking about what it was that you’re doing.
-But at some point in your life, whether it is in your “mid-life crisis” or in your twenties, you become aware of the rat-race you’re a part of.
-You become aware of the goals that society has imprinted on you, “Get a good job”, “Get married” and “Think about the career possibilities”.
+You just live your life, not even thinking about what it is that you’re doing.
+But at some point in your life, whether it is in your ‘mid-life crisis’ or in your twenties, you become aware of the rat-race you’re a part of.
+You become aware of the goals that society has imprinted on you: ‘Get a good job,’ ‘Get married’ and ‘Think about the career possibilities’.
 And you are slowly but steadily approaching the point of destruction; you’re slowing reaching the why-phase.

-Like I said, everyone experiences this “second why-phase” in life.
+Everyone experiences this (in fact second) why-phase in life.
 However, the point at which it kicks in is likely to differ from person to person.
-You might know those those 50-somethings that get divorced, move to France and start a Bed and Breakfast?
-That’s the why-phase too.
+You might know those 50-somethings that get divorced, move to France and start a Bed and Breakfast?
+That’s their why-phase.
 Or do you know students that quit their study after a year or two?
 That’s the why-phase as well.
 But it is not only the way you live your life that gets reconsidered – and revised – in the why-phase, it is the entire notion of life itself.
 What is life?
 Or more importantly: what is my life?

 But what do you think?